Man charged in girlfriend’s death

 WICHITA, Kan.
 (KSNW) – The Sedgwick County Assistant District Attorney announced charges Monday evening against man who police say killed his wife in an act of domestic violence.

-Prosecutors for the state have accused Victor Castro, 29, of 2nd degree murder and criminal possession of a firearm by a felon.
-He next court date is August 8 at 3:30.
+Prosecutors for the state have accused Victor Castro, 29, of second-degree murder and criminal possession of a firearm by a felon.
+He next court date is August 8 at 3:30 p.m.

 Last week, Wichita police said a 25-year-old woman was shot and killed during a domestic violence dispute.